Protests slam Trump’s emergency declaration for border wall

-NEW YORK (AP) — Protesters are gathering in cities from Washington to Fort Worth, Texas, to decry President Donald Trump’s declaration of a national emergency to fund his planned U.S.-Mexico border wall.
+NEW YORK (AP) — Protesters converged in cities around the country Monday to decry President Donald Trump’s declaration of a national emergency to fund his planned U.S.-Mexico border wall.

-Organized by the liberal group MoveOn and others, the Presidents Day demonstrations assailed Trump’s declaration as undemocratic, anti-immigrant and based on a nonexistent emergency.
+Organized by the liberal group MoveOn and others, the demonstrations took the occasion of Presidents Day to assail Trump’s proclamation as undemocratic and anti-immigrant.

-The declaration shifts billions of dollars from military construction to the border.
-The move came after Congress didn’t approve as much as Trump wanted for the wall.
-He considers it a national security necessity.
+“Trump is the national emergency!” chanted a group of hundreds lined up at the White House fence, where some held up large letters spelling out “stop power grab.”
+In downtown Fort Worth, Texas, a small group carried signs with messages including “no wall! #FakeTrumpEmergency.”

-While he was in Florida, hundreds of protesters stood at the White House fence Monday.
-They chanted: “Trump is the national emergency.”
+In Newark, New Jersey, Kelly Quirk told a gathering of dozens that “democracy demands” saying “no more” to Trump.

 Most Read Nation & World Stories